eface2face/doctortc/README.md

 #### callback

-The success callback is called with two arguments `statistics` and `packetsInfo`:
+The success callback is called with two arguments `statistics`, `packetsInfo` and `pendingOngoingData`:

 * `statistics`: An Object with some statistics about the test.
 Keys in the Object are:
     * `testDuration`: The duration of the test (in milliseconds).